- Total units 24 Units

 - Academic career Undergraduate

-This minor aims at developing students' ability to communicate in a culturally and socially appropriate manner in Indonesian—the national language of Australia's closest neighbour, and a language with 165 million speakers.
-The minor emphasises the importance of cultural as well as linguistic fluency from the introductory level onwards and stress the functional and situational use of the language in every day life.
-Not only will students be able to converse on topics of relevance and interest to themselves and to Indonesian speakers, but they will be able to read and write the language as it appears in the media and in literature.
+This minor develops students' ability to communicate in a culturally and socially appropriate manner in Indonesian—the national language of Australia's close neighbour, and a language with well over 200 million speakers.
+The minor emphasises the importance of cultural as well as linguistic fluency from the introductory level onwards and stresses the functional and situational use of the language in everyday life.
+Not only will students be able to converse on topics of relevance and interest to Indonesian speakers, but they will be able to read and write the language as it appears in the media and in literature.

 - Bachelor of Art History and Curatorship (BAHCR)

 - Bachelor of Asia-Pacific Studies (Year in Asia) (BAPYA)

 - Bachelor of Asian Studies (BASIA)

 This minor requires the completion of 24 units, which must include:

 24 units from completion of the following course(s):

 |INDN2525||Learning Language Locally: Indonesia||6-12|